MicroGridsPy/MicroGridsPy/README.md

 	Mix_Data_2: Contains PV module temperature and solar radiation used in PV_Creation.py and Demand_Creation.py.

-The MicroGrid folder contains the scripts and information needed to reproduce the results for the paper: A two-stage linear programming optimization framework for isolated hybrid microgrids in a rural context: the case study of the “El Espino” community.
+The MicroGrid folder contains the scripts and information needed to reproduce the results from the paper: A two-stage linear programming optimization framework for isolated hybrid microgrids in a rural context: the case study of the “El Espino” community.
 In the example folder, there are folders with the information of all the instances used in the paper.

 Main features: